 The Cho La Pass Trek is part of the famous Everest Base Camp trek.
 It adds the challenge of crossing the high Cho La Pass at 5,420 meters.
 This trek typically takes about 18 to 21 days.
 The duration depends on your pace and acclimatization.
 It offers a thrilling adventure through some of the most iconic landscapes in the Khumbu region.

 You will trek through beautiful Sherpa villages.
 You will visit Everest Base Camp and climb to Kala Patthar to enjoy stunning views of Everest.
 Crossing Cho La Pass is one of the highlights.
 It offers breathtaking views of snow-covered peaks and glaciers, taking you to the Gokyo Lakes.
-The Cho La Pass Trek is challenging due to the high altitude and tough terrain and is only ideal for experienced trekkers looking for an adventure in the Everest region.
+The Cho La Pass Trek is challenging due to its high altitude and rugged terrain, and is ideal only for experienced trekkers seeking an adventure in the Everest region.

 What Makes It Difficult?